lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 Check probability of covarage

 Plot probability of coverage vs your favorite variable

-# Not to be confused with: Confidence intervals around the parameters

-???

 # What about a different GLM, like a logit model?